Embraer C-390 Millennium: Partnerships

 In August 2010, the defence ministers of Chile and Brazil signed an agreement for the Chilean aircraft company ENAER to join the C-390 industry team.
 That same month, Argentine Defence Minister Nilda Garré announced that Argentina through FAdeA, would participate in the construction programme.
 In September 2010, Colombia signed an agreement to participate in the C-390 programme.
 On 10 September 2010, the defense minister of Portugal signed an intentions letter to join the programme.
 In December 2011, Brazil and Portugal agreed to a defense partnership with Empresa de Engenharia Aeronáutica (EEA) for developing the engineering data for the KC-390's components, which will be manufactured by Embraer's Portuguese subsidiary OGMA.

 In April 2012, the American aerospace giant Boeing and Embraer signed a cooperation agreement.
 Two months later, an agreement was signed by the two companies to collaborate on the development of the C-390, and possibly extending to sales as well.
 In June 2013, Boeing agreed to market the C-390 in the US, UK, and Middle East, building on the June 2012 MoU.
 In November 2019, it was announced that Boeing and Embraer were to form a new joint venture company to promote and develop new markets for the C-390 Millennium.
 This new company, Boeing EmbraerDefense, was to have its ownership divided between a 51% stake held by Embraer and 49% by Boeing.
 It was to begin operations following the granting of regulatory approvals and the satisfaction of closing conditions.
 However, in April 2020, Boeing terminated the planned joint ventures with Embraer.

 Major subcontractors include Aero Vodochody for the rear fuselage section, BAE Systems for the fly-by-wire primary flight control system, ELEB for the landing gear, OGMA, involved in the design and manufacturing of the sponsons, including the central fuselage, and development of the landing gear, rear wing elevators, fuselage and part of the rudder with CEiiA, with Rockwell Collins for the avionics, cargo handling and aerial delivery system.
 Fábrica Argentina de Aviones supplies the tail cone, cargo door and landing gear doors.
 International Aero Engines (IAE) supplies the V2500-E5 turbofans.
 Its use on the C-390 was its first military application.

-On 25 April 2023, in a joint announcement by Brazilian President Lula and the Prime Minister of Portugal, Costa stated that the KC-390 could be built or assembled in Portugal OGMA for European customers along with the new A-29N.
+On 25 April 2023, in a joint statement by Brazil and Portugal, it was announced that the KC-390 could be built or assembled in Portugal by OGMA for European customers along with the new A-29N.